As'ad Al Hamad

 Referral Policy to As’ad Al-Hamad Dermatology Center:

-a) Being a referral specialty, As’ad Al-Hamad Dermatology Center does not allow walk-in patients except in emergencies
+a) Being a referral specialty, As’ad Al-Hamad Dermatology Center does not allow walk-in patients except for emergencies

 b) We are OPD only not urgent care clinics, any urgent case should be directed to emergency at Sabah hospital and we can get consulted.